Bromgard/rcblack/Gisla_saga/Gisla_33.md

 <a name="myfootnote11" id="f11">11</a>:
  __Str.
 31__, Pose Word Order: Visak ár fjandr standa at mér at funde, þótt eige værak andaþr; ek fekk inne minna liþ, en þínn fríþr faþmr være roþenn í míno f&#x1EB;gro blóþe; vér gǫ́tom valtafn í mun hrafne.

-"Then I noticed early, although I was not dead, the enemies attacked me at the meeting; I had much fewer residents in the house, and that your beautiful breasts would be colored red by my bright blood; I [somehow] managed to give an offering of the slain to the delight of the raven."
+"Then I saw in the morning, although I was not dead, the enemies attacked me; I had much fewer at my side, and that your beautiful breasts would be colored red by my bright blood; I [somehow] managed to give an offering of the slain to the delight of the raven."

   * _Ar_, "early," seems to indicate the time of the attack.
   * _þótt_, etc. is a somewhat strange sentence; the sense seems to be: "although I only dreamed."